-Water, plumbing and bathroom fittings

-Repair category 1

-Notes Sanitary fittings appear serviceable however surround seals, tiling and finishes should be checked and maintained watertight.
-We were unable to view concealed areas below sanitary fittings and cannot confirm they are free from damp or other defects.
-A precautionary check of the areas below and adjacnet to the sanitary fittings is always recommended prior to purchase as these areas are prone to leakage.
+regularly checked and replaced, to prevent water damage to adjoining areas.
+We presume the sealants around the sanitary fittings are functional and no defects are present to the adjacent areas.
+A precautionary check of the areas below and adjacent to the sanitary fittings is always recommended prior to purchase as these areas are prone to leakage.

 Heating and hot water

 Repair category 1

 Notes It is assumed that the central heating system has been properly installed, updated and maintained to meet with all current regulations and standards with particular regard to fluing and ventilation requirements.
 Service records should be obtained and checked.
 In the absence of service documentation further advice should be obtained from a qualified heating engineer to ascertain the condition, efficiency, and life expectancy of the system.
+A number of the radiators are of a more dated style and future upgrading should be anticipated and budgeted for.
 A precautionary check is always recommended prior to purchase.
 No tests were carried out by this firm.

 Drainage

 Repair category 1

 Notes All foul and surface water drainage is assumed to be to the main public sewer.
+The system was not tested.
 A precautionary check of the drainage system is always recommended prior to purchase.
 No tests were carried out by this firm.